 Getting a home appraisal done early in the loan process is essential, as lenders typically wait to review a file until after the appraisal is complete.

 Often, the current housing market affects the home appraisal process.
 For example, in previous years, the appraiser could justify excluding specific properties from their report if they sold for lower prices due to foreclosure, as these were not very common.
 However, these sales reflect the current market conditions and must be included depending on the housing market environment.
-In addition, the appraiser should make appropriate adjustments for a poor condition or significant disrepair.
+In addition, the appraiser should make appropriate adjustments for poor conditions or significant disrepair.

 The lender wants to know whether the property is worth at least as much as the loan amount.
 In the unlikely event of foreclosure, the lender wants to confirm that they can recoup the loan amount.